ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 In this section, you will deploy the application to the cluster using the generated **openshift_private_registry.yaml** file.
 Once deployed, you will access the application by creating a route.

-1. Create a new OpenShift application along with a buildconfig(bc), deploymentconfig(dc), service(svc), imagestream(is) using the updated yaml
+1. Create a new OpenShift application along with a buildconfig(bc), deploymentconfig(dc), service(svc), imagestream(is) using the updated yaml.
    ```sh
    oc apply -f openshift_private_registry.yaml
    ```
    {: pre}

-2. To check the builder container image creation and pushing to the {{site.data.keyword.registryshort_notm}}, run the below command
+2. To check the builder container image creation and pushing to the {{site.data.keyword.registryshort_notm}}, run the command below.
    ```sh
    oc logs -f bc/$PRIVREG
    ```
    {: pre}

-   In the logs, you should see the below message if the container image is pushed to the private container registry
+   In the logs, you should see the below message if the container image is pushed to the private container registry.
    ```sh
    Pushing image us.icr.io/mods15/vmac-openshift-app-registry:latest ...
    Getting image source signatures